jr-teaching-repos/assessment-example/README.md

 1. Open the `test-runner.html` file in a browser and notice the failing tests
 1. Write the needed JavaScript in the `solutions.js` file to pass all the tests
 1. Add and commit for each completed problem
+1. When instructed, push your work with the command `git push origin YOUR_BRANCH_NAME`

 ## Problems